Become A BTL Volunteer

 To be a volunteer in a Texas prison, you must be approved by the Texas Department of Criminal Justice (TDCJ):

-Complete a TDCJ Volunteer Application form found on the TDCJ website.
-(In PROGRAM OF INTEREST section, check box for Chaplaincy; at bottom right, check OTHER and enter Bridges To Life.)
+• Complete a TDCJ Volunteer Application form, either online OR using the downloadable form (English or Spanish).
+(In Program of Interest section, check box for Chaplaincy; then check box for OTHER and enter Bridges To Life.)

 Volunteer Services